-Winter tires are essential for driving in hazardous conditions.
-A specialized rubber compound, helps winter tires to adapt to the road surface and dig into snow and ice.
-This added traction allows the tires to adapt to winter road conditions and grip the road without sliding.
-Winter tires also improve stability and help you to handle your car with greater control when driving on snow-covered roads or changing lanes in slush or on ice.
+Winter tires are essential for driving in hazardous conditions and they exceed specifications for grip and traction.
+A specialized rubber compound helps winter tires adapt to the road surface and dig into snow and ice.
+This added traction allows the tires to adapt to winter conditions and grip the road without sliding.
+Winter tires also improve stability and help you handle your car with greater control when driving on snow-covered roads or changing lanes in slush or on ice.

 Check Winter Weather and Road Conditions Before You Driver

-During the winter in Canada, driving can be unpredictable and you may not be able to avoid a sudden snowstorm.
+During the winter in Canada, driving can be unpredictable, and you may be unable to avoid a sudden snowstorm.
 However, if you check weather websites for local and regional forecasts, you’ll be in a better position to delay or change your travel plans.
-When there is a major snowstorm in the forecast, it’s best to stay off the roads entirely.
+When a snowstorm is in the forecast, it’s best to stay off the roads entirely.